localtoast9001/woodworking/deckbox/readme.md

 ## Plan
 Create 2 boxes out of cedar. a 2'x6' and a 3'x6'.
 Do the 2'x6' first. sloped lid.

+### Issues
+* The drill press is too wobbly to cut slots for the mortisse joint.
+Switching to a different joint type half-lap.
+The goal is still to have no end-grain exposed to the outside.

 ![ortho](./deckbox2x6_ortho.png)

 ![front](./deckbox2x6.png)